 Treatment and prognosis

-Due to the unopposed traction of the triceps muscle, these fractures are usually widely displaced and require open reduction and internal fixation 1.
+Due to the unopposed traction of the triceps muscle, these fractures are usually widely displaced and require open reduction and internal fixation (ORIF) 1.
 Occasionally when undisplaced then non-operative treatment with immobilisation at 30 degrees of flexion is possible 2.
 Union rates with appropriate treatment are very high (~99%) and other than slight reduction in flexion and extension at the elbow, function is preserved 1-2.

 Unlike many other intra-articular fractures, olecranon fractures result in relatively little secondary osteoarthritic changes, probably on account of most fractures occurring though a relatively non-articular part of the trochlear groove 1.

 Most of the symptoms relate to prominence of hardware given the little overlying soft tissues 1.